adsnjhfyeqw231eas/python-webportal/README.md

 install a Linux on WSL: run a docker ubuntu 24/22 inside it inside docker: do git clone this project and do the following.
 Install python3 and  python3-pip
-# python3-pip install flask
+then run command 1: python3-pip install flask then run command 2: python3 app.py
-# python3 app.py
 Note: all html folders must be inside templates/ folder, I am not sure about css/images folders placements. python flask's home.html is the replacement for php's index.html.